junwatu/camtovid-ai/blogs/README.md

 #### GridDB Username and Password

 Go to the **GridDB Users** section of the GridDB Cloud portal and create or copy the username for `GRIDDB_USERNAME`.
-The password is set when the user is created for the first time, use this as the `GRIDDB_PASSWORD`.
+The password is set when the user is created for the first time.
+Use this as the `GRIDDB_PASSWORD`.

 ![GridDB Users](images/griddb-cloud-users.png)